Financial support between family members

 Financial support in this research snapshot refers to the support between adult family members who may not live together, not the financial provision for children (under 15 years of age) or sharing financial resources between partners.

 Financial support between family members can take various forms.
-It can involve occasional or regular payments, paying for small or large purchases (including housing), or an in-kind approach (e.g. paying bills).
+It can involve occasional or regular payments, paying for small or large purchases (including housing1), or an in-kind approach (e.g. paying bills).

 Financial help is often valued during times of transition; for example, when there are housing or care needs and during times of financial difficulty, as can occur with accidents, illness or job loss.